juedwards/MakeCode_python_lessons/e3_place_blocks.md

 ![Minecraft Education Logo](images/education-minecraft-logo.png)

-## 🧱 Exercise 3: Placing and Building with Blocks!
+## 🧱 Unit 3: Placing and Building with Blocks!

 ### 🎯 What You’ll Learn